lydiaschneider/comp423-course-notes/docs/docs/tutorials/rust-setup.md

 ```
 3.6) Ensure changes were made to you GitHub repository

-!!!
-Note "Congratulations!"
+### Congratulations!
 You've successfully set up a Rust Dev Container, written a program & pushed it to GitHub!